kristus123/bloggy/content/blogs/expressing-your-thoughts-effeciently.md

 When too much info is given at one time, they will simply nod and agree to avoid getting loaded with even more info when they ask their questions.

+## What to do when others blast you with information baked into lots of noise

-When you are in the position where people overwhelm you with information, you should let them know, and suggest to take one thing at a time only.
+When you are in the position where people overwhelm you with information, you should let them know, and suggest to take one thing at a time.
-The goal of communication is not to waste somebody´s time, but rather deliver your message as effeciently as possible.
+The goal of communication is not to waste somebody's time, but rather deliver your message as effeciently as possible.

 Sitting idle doing nothing will not solve any problem.